 Sometimes the lack of sex within a marriage is on purpose: people withhold sex as a power play in the relationship, or they do so in a passive-aggressive way to punish the spouse for something.
 So a sexless marriage could indicate that one partner is actively upset with the other and is trying to punish them rather than work it out (or simply ending the marriage).

 Note that makeup sex happens when you have an active sex life and are happy with each other but have had a fight about something.
-This differs from chronic feelings of hostility, which may indicate a love-hate relationship.

 5. Porn Addiction